Lesson 3: Resources

 - To hit DEF 16 using a RAT 7 model, a 9 or higher on two dice is required, which has approximately a 28% chance of happening.
 This means that the attack will be successful slightly more than once in every four attempts.

 - Boosting the roll (and now using three dice) increases the chance of rolling a 9 or higher to approximately 74%.
 In this case, the attack will be successful slightly less than every three out of four attempts.

 1. Ranged & magic attacks: Boosting to hit

-Often, the Warjacks and warbeasts have ranged weapons with RoF 1, so efficiency through purchasing extra attacks is not an option.
-Models using a Strafe attack should almost always boost the first attack.
+Often, Warjacks and Warbeasts have ranged weapons with RoF 1, so efficiency through purchasing extra attacks is not an option.
+Models using multiple attacks (such as Dynamo's Multi-Fire) should almost always boost the first attack.
 If multiple attacks through Reloads are an option, buying one may achieve the same result as boosting.
 Scarcity of focus/fury may also dictate your next course of action.
 For example: